 Google Maps (App and Website)

-Google Maps is a useful tool for planning trips.
-Many people use Google Maps for driving and do not know that it also helps with walking directions, public transport, Amtrak, and bus information as well.
+Google Maps is a helpful tool for planning trips.
+Many people use Google Maps for driving and do not know that it also helps with walking directions, public transport, Amtrak, and bus information.
 Plus, it shows you what is around your destinations.

-For example, I can enter the address to a train station and then type hotel.
-The app will tell me what hotels are around and the distance between the two points.
-Additionally, the app will inform me if public transportation is available, approximate rideshare cost, or how far to walk.
+For example, I can enter the address to a train station and then type in your hotel, and the app will tell me what hotels are around and the distance between the two points.
+Additionally, the app will inform you if public transportation is available, approximate rideshare cost, or how far to walk.

 Google Flights (Website only)